The Four-Legged Medicare stool

 Special Enrollment Periods for Medicare

 Once your initial Medicare enrollment period ends, you may still be able to sign up for Medicare during a Special Enrollment Period.
 If you’re covered under a group health plan based on current employment, you have a Special Enrollment Period to sign up for Part A and/or Part B any time as long as you or your spouse (or family member if you’re disabled) is working, and you’re covered by a group health plan through the employer or union based on that work.
+If you are enrolling in Medicare after age 65 and still have employer sponsored coverage you and your employer must also complete form CMS-L564.
+This document provides evidence that you have retained qualified coverage since the age of 65.
+Completing this form and submitting it to the Social Security department will ensure that you are not penalized later for late enrollment.
+Only those who remain uninsured after age 65 are penalized.

 You also have a 6-month Special Enrollment Period to sign up for Part A and/or Part B that starts the month after the employment ends or the group health plan insurance based on current employment ends, whichever happens first.
 Usually, you don’t pay a late enrollment penalty if you sign up during a Special Enrollment Period.